And5reas/Creeper/README.md

 ## Computer engineering project for the hardware programming discipline - UNISANTA

-The propose of this project is to create a robot that can move and shoot lasers for a battle, using a microcontroller and a, of course, laser.
+The propose of this project is to create a robot that can move and shoot lasers for a battle, using a microcontroller and, of course, a laser.